SEPRFVS/FVS3/readme.md

 The main folder for editing the program code is: core/src/com/turkishdelight/taxe Graphical assets are stored in: core/assets

-There is a .jar packaged up to run the program in the root folder of this git repo.
+A downloadable .jar file is available to http://eurotraingame.co.uk

 ## Tips